CSCfi/kielipankki-nlf-harvester/docs/README.md

 ## Accessing the dataset

 > [!NOTE]
 > The national supercomputer hardware at CSC is being upgraded: this documentation assumes you are using the dataset on [Roihu](https://docs.csc.fi/computing/systems-roihu/).
-It is currently in pilot use: if you still need to access the data set on Puhti, see [Puhti era documentation](https://github.com/CSCfi/kielipankki-nlf-harvester/tree/c9942c83dc78d57f1eb5d86432085f8f9f61ee76/docs).
-NB: Puhti computing services will be discontinued one month after Roihu general availability, and Puhti storage services (including this dataset) in August 2026.
-The data set on Puhti has ceased to update: the newest versions of dataset are available on Roihu and Allas.
+Puhti is being decommissioned: computing services will be shut down on July 31st 2026 at 12:00 EEST and storage and login nodes on October 15th 2026 at 12:00 EEST.
+If you still need to access the data set on Puhti, see [Puhti era documentation](https://github.com/CSCfi/kielipankki-nlf-harvester/tree/c9942c83dc78d57f1eb5d86432085f8f9f61ee76/docs).
+NB: The data set on Puhti has ceased to update: the newest versions of dataset are available on Roihu and Allas.

 ### The newest version on Roihu

 For immediate access on the shared file system, the newest dataset is kept in the directory `/scratch/project_2006633/nlf-harvester/zip/`.
 That directory should be accessible to all users on Roihu.

-The [recommended way](https://docs.csc.fi/computing/disk/) to process the data on Roihu is to use a suitable compute node with a NVMe storage and extract parts of the dataset to the NVMe.
+The recommended way to process the data on Roihu is to use a suitable compute node with [temporary NVMe storage](https://docs.csc.fi/computing/roihu-disk/#temporary-local-disk-areas) and extract parts of the dataset to the NVMe.
 The default quota can be accessed under `$TMPDIR`.
 The default quotas on shared nodes are fairly small, but full node reservations have more sizeable quotas and it is also possible to request disaggregated storage to be mounted on your node.
-See docs.csc.fi for details.

 For example, the following command will extract binding `1416885` into `$TMPDIR`: